Yasser Arafat 1929 -2004

 By 1975, Lebanon was in a full-blown civil war, followed by Syria's invasion of the country in mid-1976.
 In March 1978 the IDF (Israel Defence Forces) took control of Southern Lebanon up to the Litani River, and Arafat withdrew his PLO forces north into Beirut.

 On 6 June 1982, Israel launched an invasion of Lebanon to expel the PLO.
 Beirut was soon besieged and bombarded by the IDF.
 At the end of August 1982 Arafat abandoned Beirut and set up a new headquarters in Tunis in Tunisia, receiving financial assistance from Libya, Iraq and Saudi Arabia.
-Although Arafat tried to return to Lebanon in 1983, he was besieged by Fatah rebels supported by Syria and with his followers was again forced into exile from December 1983 until July 1994.
+Although Arafat tried to return to Lebanon in 1983, he was defeated in the Battle of Tripoli with disillusioned Palestinian forces led by Said al-Muragha, supported by Syria, and was again forced into exile with his followers from December 1983 until July 1994.
+Subsequently Hezbollah, with Iran's support following the 1979 Iranian revolution grew in power.

 In 1990, Arafat married Suha Tawil, a Palestinian Christian, when he was 61 and Suha, 27.
 Her mother introduced her to him in France, after which she worked as his secretary in Tunis.
 Prior to their marriage, Arafat adopted fifty Palestinian war orphans.
 During their marriage, Suha tried to leave Arafat on many occasions, but he forbade it.
 Suha said she regretted the marriage, and given the choice again would not repeat it.
 In mid-1995, Arafat's wife Suha gave birth in a Paris hospital to a daughter, named Zahwa after Arafat's mother.